University Applications for September 2018

 Ontario Universities Fair

-The Ontario Universities Fair will take place at the Metro Toronto Convention Centre – September 22 to 24 from 10:00am – 5:00pm each day.
+The Ontario Universities Fair will take place at the Metro Toronto Convention Centre – September 28 to 30 from 10:00am – 5:00pm each day.
+Admission is FREE, but students are encouraged to PRE-REGISTER FOR THIS EVENT!

 University Information Program